pingcap/docs/sql-statements/sql-statement-alter-table-compact.md

 The `ALTER TABLE ...
 COMPACT` statement compacts all replicas in a table simultaneously.

-To avoid significant impact on online business, each TiFlash instance only processes compaction command for one table at a time by default (except for the compaction triggered in the background).
+To avoid a significant impact on online business, each TiFlash instance only compacts data in one table at a time by default (except for the compaction triggered in the background).
 This means that if you execute the `ALTER TABLE ...
 COMPACT` statement on multiple tables at the same time, their executions will be queued on the same TiFlash instance, rather than being executed simultaneously.

 To obtain greater table-level concurrency with higher resource usage, you can modify the TiFlash configuration [`manual_compact_pool_size`](/tiflash/tiflash-configuration.md).
-For example, when `manual_compact_pool_size` is set to 2, compaction for 2 tables will be processed simultaneously.
+For example, when `manual_compact_pool_size` is set to 2, compaction for 2 tables can be processed simultaneously.

 ## MySQL compatibility

 The `ALTER TABLE ...
-COMPACT` syntax is a TiDB specific syntax, which is an extension to the standard SQL syntax.
-Although there is no equivalent MySQL syntax, you can still execute this statement by using MySQL clients or various database drivers that follow the MySQL protocol.
+COMPACT` syntax is TiDB specific, which is an extension to the standard SQL syntax.
+Although there is no equivalent MySQL syntax, you can still execute this statement by using MySQL clients or various database drivers that comply with the MySQL protocol.

 ## TiDB Binlog and TiCDC compatibility